 It is notable that the D-LUX Typ 109 offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7, while the X Vario does not have a direct successor.
+Both the D-LUX Typ 109 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Leica X Vario Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Leica X Vario?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.